tylerburdsall/lazy-cartesian-product/README.md

 ### Windows:
 * Visual Studio 2015+
-* Boost, either installed system-wide or you've downloaded the precompiled libraries for your systema and placed them somewhere easy to remember
+* Boost, either installed system-wide or you've downloaded the precompiled libraries for your system and placed them somewhere easy to remember

 ### Compiling with Boost functionality
-If you need to operate on larger sets of data, it is recommended to install the `boost` library.
+If you need to operate on larger sets of data, it is recommended to install the Boost library.
 Follow the appropriate instructions for your operating system to install `boost` onto your machine.

 #### Linux/UNIX/Cygwin
 Assuming you had one file called `main.cpp`, you can simply compile with the following line: